Off-Equatorial Orbits around Magnetically Charged Black Holes: Orbital Structure in Static MBHs

 Although $\theta \to \pi/2$ as $r \to \infty$, the particle does not necessarily approach the equatorial plane.
 The vertical distance from the plane, $y = r|\cos\theta|$, can be found from Eq.~\eqref{eq:static_theta_r}:

 In the large-$r$ limit, the asymptotic behavior of $y$ is

 Thus, the orbit remains at an asymptotically diverging vertical distance from the equatorial plane, despite that $\theta \to \pi/2$.

 Figure~\ref{fig:static_show_orbit} shows the upper half of a cross section of a MBH with $P/M=0.6$, together with representative prograde circular orbits for test particles with $q/m=-1$ and $q/m=-10$.
 The curves in the $(r,\theta)$ plane indicate a continuous series of such orbits.
 The black disk marks the horizon, while the grey and blue dashed circles denote the photon sphere and the ISCO radius, respectively.
-This is a striking consequence of the long-range magnetic field.